 - Finally, click on the Create button.

-For most of the Linux systems, the Universal USB Installer also offers download links if the appropriate ISO file is not yet available.
+For most Linux systems, the Universal USB Installer also offers download links if the appropriate ISO file is not yet available.

 Moreover, after clicking on “Create“, the little program does its work automatically.
 Just like any other LIVE USB creator, the user must select the bootable USB drive in the boot sequence as a priority via the BIOS to run the LIVE Ubuntu or any other OS.

-Ventoy has a different concept when running a Live Ubuntu system, well, not only Linux but also to install ISO file of any OS.
+Ventoy has a different concept when running a Live Ubuntu system, well, not only Linux but also installing ISO files of any OS.
 Where all other above Live USB creators allow flashing one operating system at a time, Ventoy can be used to boot a single USB drive for multiple operating systems.

 Instead of flashing the USB drive, again and again, to install OS or for Live USB; Ventoy only does this one time.
 It means flash your Pen drive with Ventoy once and then simply copy ISO files of the various OS just directly to that USB drive.